The Wolves of Willoughby Chase

-With its pack of wolves running around the countryside trying to maul every human they see, bleak and brutal scenes of an orphan work house straight out of darkest Dickens, to say nothing of rats, intense chase scenes, and cartoonishly evil bad ladies and men, THE WOLVES OF WILLOUGHBY CHASE has enough gothic imagery to provide younger children with plenty of material for nightmares.
+THE WOLVES OF WILLOUGHBY CHASE has enough disturbing gothic imagery to provide younger children with plenty of material for nightmares.
+A pack of wolves runs around the countryside trying to maul every human they see, and there are bleak and brutal scenes of an orphan work house straight out of darkest Dickens, to say nothing of rats, intense chase scenes, and cartoonishly evil bad ladies and men.
 Which isn't to say that this is a bad movie, but it does go out of its way to exaggerate the suspense and general air of bleakness hanging over 19th century England.

 Overall, the acting is very good, especially compared to most children's movies.
 Stephanie Beacham gives the odious Miss Slighcarp the over-the-top performance the character requires, and Mel Smith is comically bumbling as her foolish sidekick Grimshaw.
 Once the action gets going, the adventures and misadventures draw you in, and even as you're not exactly sure why there are so many wolves running around the lavish estate, the wolves do at least ratchet up the tension.

 Families can talk about how books are turned into movies.
 What do you think some of the challenges are in turning a book into a movie?
 How does this movie compare with other films you've seen based on books?